 Roland Pongou - Economics, and Sanni Yaya - International Development and Global Studies

-This collaboration betweent professors Pongou and Yaya along with Dr. Stéphanie Maltais, Associate Researcher and Dr. Marie Christelle Mabeu, Postdoctoral researcher at the Department of Economics, aims to collect information on the prevalence of COVID-19 symptoms and social distancing behavior in Canada in order to learn how education, income, employment, and flu-like symptoms are linked to social distancing.
+This collaboration between professors Pongou and Yaya along with Dr. Stéphanie Maltais, Postdoctoral Researcher, Dr. Marie Christelle Mabeu, Postdoctoral researcher and Arunika Agarwal, Research Associate at Harvard T.H.
+Chan School of Public Health, aims to collect information on the first, second and third waves of COVID-19 and the prevalence of COVID-19 symptoms and social distancing behaviour in Canada in order to learn how education, income, employment, and flu-like symptoms are linked to social distancing.
 The results of this survey will be used for academic research in order to help public health specialists and policymakers recommend effective measures over the coming days.

 Rébecca Robillard - Psychology